Bridging Data and Physics: A Graph Neural Network-Based Hybrid Twin Framework

 In Figure \ref{fig:irreg} we can see that the error value in this case is higher compared to the result of the training with the regular mesh.
 However, the original maximum relative error in the node was decreased from 16\% to 3\% for the dataset A3 and from 16\% to 7\% for the dataset A4.

-It is worth noting that the selection of the GNN aggregation function played an important role in this result.
-For the training of all our GNNs, we selected mean aggregation.
-The main difference of it compared to the default sum aggregation is the minimization of the impact of the number of neighbors each node has on the result.
-The regular mesh has 4 neighbors for the majority of the nodes, which is not true for the irregular mesh.
+For the training of all our GNNs, we decided to select mean aggregation based on the experiment with different aggregation functions for the models trained on 50\% of samples in the datasets A1 and A2.
+The mean aggregation during hidden feature update introduces a normalization on the number of the neighbors of each node.
+Consequently, this should improve the model generalization to the geometries with different mesh connectivities.
+In our case, the regular mesh has 4 neighbors for the majority of the nodes, which is not true for the irregular mesh.

+In Figure \ref{fig:irreg_sum} we compare the result of mean and sum aggregation function in the architecture for the case where the model was trained on 50\% of data.
+We can see that on average the absolute error for sum aggregation is higher that the one of mean aggregation.
+These results are summarized in Table \ref{tab:mean_sum}, although the discrepancy is not drastically high.